ProjectInvent1A/AIStudioProject/README.md

 - **DashInterfaceWork.ipynb**
   - Creating a UI for our application using Dash
 - **ModelFullDataSet.ipynb**
-  - Saving the sentence embedding vector of each organization’s text description in the organizations dataframe, then ran the model on this complete dataset
+  - Saving the sentence embedding vector of each organization’s text description in the organizations dataframe, then running the model on this complete dataset

 **org_matching folder:** These are our final files for deployment.
 Our python file can be run locally and is also deployed on Google Cloud Run.